Appendix Cancer: Types, Symptoms, Causes & Treatment

 • Skin Reactions: Rashes, dry skin, or sensitive skin are common side effects associated with medications such as cetuximab or panitumumab.

-• Hypertensive: Some targeted therapies like bevacizumab may increase blood pressure.
+• Hypertension: Some targeted therapies like bevacizumab may increase blood pressure.

-• Fatigue and Diarrhea: This is the commonest symptom but usually not as severe as in conventional chemotherapy.
+• Fatigue and Diarrhea: This is the most common symptom but usually not as severe as in conventional chemotherapy.

 Appendix Cancer Support and Resources Image